Jwink3101/jsonlitedb/api.md

  |
  |      Examples:
  |      ---------
+ |      The following example creates a UNIQUE index on the 'first' and 'last' field,
+ |      then shows that dropping it w/o unique=True fails to do so but works as expected
+ |      when specified.
+ |
  |      >>> db = JSONLiteDB(':memory:')
  |      >>> db.create_index('first', 'last', unique=True)
  |      >>> print(db.indexes)
  |      {'ix_items_250e4243_UNIQUE': ['$."first"', '$."last"']}
+ |
  |      >>> db.drop_index('first', 'last') # Does nothing.
 Not the same index
  |      >>> print(db.indexes)
  |      {'ix_items_250e4243_UNIQUE': ['$."first"', '$."last"']}
+ |
  |      >>> db.drop_index('first', 'last', unique=True)
  |      >>> print(db.indexes)
  |      {}
- |
- |      This example creates a UNIQUE index on the 'first' and 'last' field, then shows
- |      that dropping it w/o unique=True fails to do so but works as expected when
- |      specified.
  |
  |  drop_index_by_name(self, name)
  |      Delete an index from the database by its name.